zeek/zeek-docs/scripts/base/bif/event.bif.zeek.rst

    the flow label that it's using.

-   :c: The connection.
+   :param c: The connection.

-   :is_orig: True if the event is raised for the originator side.
+   :param is_orig: True if the event is raised for the originator side.

-   :old_label: The old flow label that the endpoint was using.
+   :param old_label: The old flow label that the endpoint was using.

-   :new_label: The new flow label that the endpoint is using.
+   :param new_label: The new flow label that the endpoint is using.

    .. zeek:see:: connection_established new_connection